lauri-hein/slate/source/includes/reference/_app_webhooks.md

 # Application Webhooks

 Application webhook subscription is a mechanism that will allow you to receive notifications to your servers whenever various events happen in relation to different resources created by an ***application***.
-You can subscribe to receive webhooks about resource created under a specific [***profile***](#profile-webhooks).

 Before proceeding, make sure the endpoint where you intend to receive webhooks satisfies the following requirements: